qiaonipan/90-days-ai-backend-reborn/Day7-rag-deployed/README.md

+**Paused ORDS PL/SQL POST body handling due to ORDS handler semantics.
+Will revisit with SQL handler or middleware.
+TAT**

 # Oracle 26ai Cloud Vector Semantic Search (RAG Prototype)

 > **A production-style semantic search and RAG system built on real HDFS logs — exploring both the capabilities and the limits of AI-assisted operational diagnosis.**